tytydraco/yessleep/out/The_secret_in_my_parents_basement_is_why_I_shouldnt_exist.md

 But then he dropped the bombshell.

 “You’re still going to rot,” the boy said, pointing to the pearly-white bones of my toes.

 I was trying to hide them, but it was getting increasingly obvious, creeping up my ankle.

+His lip curled, eyes narrowing in disgust.
 “Because you shouldn’t exist.”

 He’s right.